meldtown/cvbuilder/README.md

 Experience/Description - is it required ?
 Experience/recommendation/* - is it required ?
 Education/* - is it required? should diploma and speciality be validated for school education type...
-Trainings/Description - is it required ?
-Trainings/Year - is it required ?

 Controls
 --------